 This report is written by Gary Schilmoeller and Kathy Schilmoeller (co-founders of the ACC Network) and titled: "Minding the Gap: A Large Scale Survey of Agenesis of the Corpus Callosum and Other Callosal Anomalies"

-Review by: Lynn K. Paul, Warren S. Brown, Ralph Adolphs, J. Michael Tyszka, Linda J. Richards, Pratik Mukherjee and Elliott H. Sherr
+Review by: Lynn K. Paul, Warren S. Brown, Ralph Adolphs, J. Michael Tyszka, Linda J. Richards, Pratik Mukherjee and Elliott H. Sherr, M.D., Pediatric Neurologist.

 ACC Network & ACC-Listserv E-Mail Support Group

-National Organization of Disorders of the Corpus Callosum (NODCC)
+National Organization for Disorders of the Corpus Callosum (NODCC)

 ACCAwareness Support Message Boards